Get involved in Amateur Radio

 There are three types of licence;

-Once you have the Intermediate you can study for a Full licence and transmit up to 400W.
+Once you have the Intermediate you can study for a Full licence and transmit up to 1000 watts.
 It is possible to go from Foundation to a Full licence in a year or less.

 More information can be found on our Training page.